lfit/itpol/kernel-developer-pgp-guide.md

 1. How to improve your PGP key security
 2. When and how to use PGP with git
-3. How to verify kernel developer identities
+3. How to verify fellow kernel developer identities

 ### Structure